curioustechizen/android-ago/README.md

 # android-ago

 This library provides `RelativeTimeTextView`, a custom `TextView` that takes a reference time and always displays the relative time with respect to the reference point, **automatically refreshing the display text as needed**.
-This is a common pattern seen in several apps like chat apps, social networking, email etc.
+This is a common pattern seen in several apps like chat apps, social networking, email, etc.

 ![Here is a screenshot from the sample app][1]

 This library can be seen as a wrapper on top of the excellent `android.text.format.DateUtils` class.
 Note that the library does _not_ expose all the options provided by the `DateUtils` class.
-I have left out many features because I couldn't decide what would be the best way to achieve the flexibility - dozens of XML attributes?
+I have left out many features because I couldn't decide what would be the best way to achieve flexibility - dozens of XML attributes?
 Contributions in this regard are welcome.

 ## Why should I use this instead of DateUtils class?

 Because this library **automatically refreshes the display text as needed**.
-It internally uses `DateUtils` class.
+It internally uses the `DateUtils` class.

 Imagine you use `DateUtils` directly without using this library.
   - Imagine that it is **9 am** now.
 You set a reference time of **9:05 am**.
 Your TextView displays `in 5 mins`